 Following CPRE's successful campaigning, local authorities are able to designate country lanes as 'Quiet Lanes' in rural areas, under the Transport Act 2000.
 This accessible and informative guide will explain what Quiet Lanes are, their benefits and, step-by-step, how to promote them in your area.

 A response by CPRE to the Department for Transport consultation

 This response explores how increased levels of smart and integrating ticketing can be rolled out across rural areas, incorporating existing best practice such as 'demand responsive' bus services, and facilitating investment small rural operators.

 A Response by the Campaign to Protect Rural England to the Department for Transport's Consultation

 CPRE believes that there are a number of fundamental problems with the assumptions used to justify the very significant increases in aviation that the Framework seeks to provide for.
 There is a pressing need for a further fundamental revision of forecasts for aviation, which are likely to mean at most a far lower rate of growth.

-A response by Campaign to Protect Rural England to the Department for Transport's consultation
+Response by CPRE to the Department for Transport's consultation

 CPRE welcomes the publication of this National Policy Statement (NPS), as we have long called for strategic transport policy to be set out in one place.
 We believe, however that this draft NPS is fundamentally flawed and should be substantially revised.
 In particular it fails to consider reasonable alternatives to major road-building, has a clumsy definition of national need for infrastructure and, taken as a whole, would weaken protection of nationally designated landscapes and Green Belt.